rh-mobb/documentation/content/rhoai/rosa-gpu/index.md

       default-dsc
     ```

-1. Finally, you can now log into the OpenShift AI console using your web browser and the output of this command
+1. Finally, log into the OpenShift AI console using your web browser and the output of this command

     ```bash
     oc -n redhat-ods-applications get route rhods-dashboard -o jsonpath='{.spec.host}'